Bandy: Germany

 Bandy was played in Germany in the early 20th century, including by Crown Prince Wilhelm, but the interest died out in favour of ice hockey.
 The Leipziger Sportclub, which arguably had the best team, was also the last club to give bandy up.
 The sport was reintroduced to Germany in the 2010s, with the German Bandy Federation being founded in 2013.
 Germany has been participating in the Bandy World Championship, a competition for male competitors, since 2014.

+India

+Bandy is being played in northern parts of India close to the Himalayas, where there is usually cold weather and snow in the winter time.
+A national championship is contested every year, but India has yet to send a national team to the World Championships or any other international competition.

 Kazakhstan

 Bandy has a long history in many parts of Kazakhstan and it used to be one of the most popular sports in Soviet times.
 However, after independence it suffered a rapid decline in popularity and only remained in Oral (often called by the Russian name, "Uralsk"), where the country's only professional club Akzhaiyk is located.
 They presently compete in the Russian second tier division, the Russian Bandy Supreme League.